This guide is for e-commerce companies that sell online via web stores or at marketplaces to Irish consumers.

-- the supply, by means of a vending machine, of food and drink that would otherwise be zero-rated
+- the supply, using a vending machine, of food and drink that would otherwise be zero-rated;

-- the supply of live horses, other than those normally intended for use in the preparation of foodstuffs or in agricultural production
+- the supply of live horses, other than those normally intended for use in the preparation of foodstuffs or agricultural production;

-- certain printed matter, such as brochures, leaflets, catalogues or printed music (different rates apply to books and newspapers).
+- certain printed matter, such as brochures, leaflets, catalogs, or printed music (different rates apply to books and newspapers).

 The second reduced rate of Value-Added Tax (VAT) applies only to certain goods and services, including:

-- the provision, by a person other than a non-profit making organisation, of facilities for taking part in sport.
+- the provision, by a person other than a non-profit making organization, of facilities for taking part in sport.

-From the 1st July 2021, the distance selling thresholds were withdrawn and replaced by a unified threshold of EUR10,000 for all EU members.
+From the 1st of July 2021, the distance selling thresholds were withdrawn and replaced by a unified threshold of EUR 10,000 for all EU members.